tessconnell14/CFG-assignment-1/README.md

 ⭐ This is my first assignment for the CFG degree (Spring '23)

-👩‍🎨 I created a created a web app that allows the user to select a continent and an artform, then updates the web page based on the input
+👩‍🎨 I built a web app that allows the user to select a continent and an artform, then updates the web page based on the input

 🧮 The user can also guess the year of the painting and a prompt appears telling them the correct date the artwork was made